 All have the title ‘Saraswati’ suffixed to their names.

 He took holy dips in all the holy rivers along the way and reached the sacred place where the river Ganga joins the sea.
 From

 Benares he went to Badrika Ashram with his disciples.
-Then moving from place to place for the welfare of common people, he arrived at Ganga sagar, near calcutta.
+Then moving from place to place for the welfare of common people, he arrived at Ganga sagar, near Calcutta.
 Some Twenty years passed this way.
-Shri Nrisimha Saraswati reappeared at his home to the wonder and joy of his family and town people, He blessed them all.
+Shri Narasimha Saraswati reappeared at his home to the wonder and joy of his family and town people, He blessed them all.